Sickaada/Collate/README.md

     4. Browse to ./frontend

 ### Note
-If you want to run a Java code, the class name must be Main.
+If you want to run a Java code, the class name must be "Main".

 ### License
 This project is under [MIT License](./LICENSE)